sashockster/MapBox/README.md

 # SchoolDangers-MapBox

-This repository is used to develop and learn to impliment MapBox visualizations for School Dangers Org's public website.
+This repository is used to impliment MapBox visualizations for School Dangers Org's public website.

-Items included here are not intended for live publishing.